0xbitx/DEDSEC_TIKTOKVB/README.md

 ### DISCLAIMER
                                        TO BE USED FOR EDUCATIONAL PURPOSES ONLY

-The use of the DEDSEC_PHISH is COMPLETE RESPONSIBILITY of the END-USER.
+The use of the DEDSEC_TIKTOKVB is COMPLETE RESPONSIBILITY of the END-USER.
 Developers assume NO liability and are NOT responsible for any misuse or damage caused by this program.